Desperate Housewife

 • Nature & Travel

-Queen Anne: Scientists have discovered a giant flower that blooms once a century.
+Meet the Queen of the Andes: a giant flower that blooms once a century

 Who is the true ruler of the Andes?
-One might assume that the majestic mountains of South America are governed by the seven countries through which they stretch.
-But that’s…
+One might assume the majestic mountains of South America are governed by the seven countries through which they stretch.
+But that’s not…

 • Nature & Travel

-Scientists advise pet owners to think twice before feeding their dogs leftovers like scrambled eggs or grilled salmon from their plates.
-“Most of us don’t realize how calorie-dense human food…
+Veterinarians warn pet owners to think twice before feeding dogs leftovers like scrambled eggs or grilled salmon from their plates.
+“Most of us don’t realize how calorie-dense human food can…

 • Nature & Travel